-Convention website; it is worth noting that Honduras, Guatemala, and El Salvador, where many of NIJC's clients are from, are not parties to the Hague Service Convention.
+Convention website; note that Honduras, Guatemala, and El Salvador, where many of NIJC's clients are from, are not parties to the Hague Service Convention.
 Mexico is a party, and personal service to a Mexican respondent will need to comply with the Convention.